|Updated June 01, 2013

 Image: Satellite image of the largest desert on the planet, the Sahara (9 million km2).

 The comments of JPL (Jet Propulsion Laboratory) while involved so far, Antarctica had little or no heated with the exception of the Antarctic Peninsula, said Konrad Steffen, director of research institute in environmental sciences at the University of Boulder (Colorado, West), one of the authors of the study.
-Increases in temperature such as 2005, could have a significant impact on melting of ice sheets of Antarctica if they recur significantly over time, "said Steffen.

 Image: Image of the Antarctic taken by the QuikScat satellite (the area is 14 million km2).